 - What is Microsoft Teams?
 A chat and collaboration platform for Microsoft Office 365 customers designed to simplify group work.

 - Why does Microsoft Teams matter?
 As well as the chat-based comms, Teams' integration with other Microsoft services allows for shared files and calendars, collaborative editing, and easy switching between voice, video and text chat.
 The main weakness, at present, is it can't be used to collaborate with anyone outside of an organization.

 - Who does Microsoft Teams affect?
 The service is available to most subscribers to Microsoft cloud-based Office 365 suite.

-- When is Microsoft Teams happening?
+- When and where is Microsoft Teams available?
 Teams is available to Office 365 customers across 181 markets worldwide and in 19 languages as of the 14 March, 2017.